 - Self-service portal

-The one thing that kept OnPay from getting a perfect score for popularity is its now number of user reviews on popular websites like G2 and Capterra.
+The one thing that kept OnPay from getting a perfect score for popularity is its low number of user reviews on popular websites like G2 and Capterra.

 Many reviewers who left positive OnPay reviews online like that it is easy to use and navigate, even for new users.
 Others highlighted its affordability, good customer support, and efficient onboarding tools.
-Some, however, wish for additional third-party integration options, more robust PTO tracking features, and an option to run payroll automatically.
+Some, however, wish for additional third-party integration options, more robust PTO tracking features, better reporting filtering capabilities, and an option to run payroll automatically.

 At the time of publication, OnPay earned the following scores on popular reviews sites: